nicotsou/nicotsou.com/content/blog/ai-that-ships/index.md

 - **Build verification into everything** — Audit logs, human review checkpoints, confidence thresholds, feedback loops.
 If you can’t explain how you’ll catch mistakes, you’re not ready to ship.
 - **Solve real problems, not imaginary ones** — Before you add an AI feature, ask if users are actually asking for it.
 If the answer is no, you’re about to waste a lot of money.
 - **Automate the boring stuff first** — Start with simple, transparent tasks where mistakes are obvious.
 Save the complex workflows for later, once you’ve learned how AI actually behaves in your system.
-- **Critical thinking over masive layoffs** — The companies that treat AI as a headcount replacement will discover the hard way that babysitting AI outputs is _way_ harder than doing the work properly from the start.
+- **Critical thinking over massive layoffs** — The companies that treat AI as a headcount replacement will discover the hard way that babysitting AI outputs is _way_ harder than doing the work properly from the start.

-Let me know what is your thoughts on AI.
+Let me know what your thoughts are on AI.
 You know where you'll find me. 😉

 Cover art generated with Google Gemini.